jjackson19862017/WeddingBookingSystem/README.md

 I have also rearranged my includes folder in the admin section for better organision.

+### 25th - Changed Add Customer Page

+I changed the add customer page, into there respective form files and functions.

 ## Removal of items

 ### view_all_customers